 Lutmerding, J. A. and A. S. Love.
+(2019).
 Longevity records of North American birds.
-Version 2015.2.
-Patuxent Wildlife Research Center, Bird Banding Laboratory 2015.
+Version 1019 Patuxent Wildlife Research Center, Bird Banding Laboratory 2019.

 Sibley, D. A. (2014).
 The Sibley Guide to Birds, second edition.
-Alfred A. Knopf, New York, USA.
+Alfred A. Knopf, New York, NY, USA.